Can I double major?

 The undergraduate Public Health program accepts Advanced Placement (AP) units for the Social Sciences and Math prerequisites.
 AP scores of 3, 4, or 5 are acceptable for the following courses:

-- Economics (both micro and macro) for Econ 1, 2, or 3
+- Economics (both micro and macro needed) for ECON 1, 2, or 3

 - Government for POL SCI 2 or 4